divshot/docs/guides/cloudflare-troubleshoot.md

 title: Known Issues with 3rd Party Services
 ---

-# Known Issues with Cloudflare
+# Known Issues with CloudFlare

 <p class="lead">There are some issues with CloudFlare that users have reported that is beyond our control.
 Here is how to resolve the problem.</p>